-I took a tip from my friend Kristin, a local, and went for lunch at Acme Feed & Seed.
+I took a tip from my friend Kristin, a local, and went to Acme Feed & Seed for lunch.

 After devouring a hot chicken sandwich at the ground floor bar, I took my Ole Smoky Moonshine slushee to the rooftop for a commanding view of Broadway and Nissan Stadium across the river in East Nashville.

 Details: Acme Feed & Seed is located at 101 Broadway

 Johnny Cash Museum

-I first heard Johnny Cash through Social Distortion's cover of “Ring of Fire” back in the mid-90s.
+I first heard Johnny Cash through Social Distortion's “Ring of Fire” cover back in the mid-90s.

 It's only in the last five or six years, after learning more about his life story in Walk the Line, that I began listening to his music.

 Whether you're a superfan of Cash or a casual fan like me, you'll want to check out the Johnny Cash Museum.

 The museum does an excellent job of tracing his life and development as a musician.
 It's full of memorabilia, guitars, a family piano, and even a handwritten letter he wrote to his first wife, Vivian.

-At the end of the exhibit, a TV plays Cash's cover of “Hurt” by Trent Reznor above the chair he sat in when the video was recorded.
+At the exhibit's end, a TV plays Cash's cover of “Hurt” by Trent Reznor above the chair he sat in when the video was recorded.

 His beloved second wife of 35 years, June Carter, appears in the video as well.
 She passed away a year later.

 Four months later, he died too.
 They lived in Nashville at the time and are buried outside the city in Hendersonville.